thomascenni/alpine-invoiceplane/README.md

 ## Container for InvoicePlane running on Alpine Linux + S6.

 This image is based on the awesome work of [Woahbase](https://github.com/woahbase), using [alpine-php](https://github.com/woahbase/alpine-php) as a starting point.
-PHP7 and NGINX included.
+PHP8.2 and NGINX included.

 InvoicePlane is downloaded directly from the offical repository [InvoicePlane/InvoicePlane](https://github.com/InvoicePlane/InvoicePlane).

-The image has been built at the time of v1.5.11 availability.
+The image has been updated for v1.6.2.

 To run the container: